pleiszenburg/zugbruecke/README.rst

 Please report bugs in Wine in the WineHQ Bug Tracking System: https://bugs.winehq.org/

 Make sure to separate between pycrosscall-related and Wine-related bugs.
-Calling routines in DLLs from Windows-executable (executed with Wine) with identical parameters for narrowing down the possible sources of an error is a good way to start.
+Calling routines in DLLs from Windows-executables (executed with Wine) with identical parameters for narrowing down the possible sources of an error is a good way to start.

 How to bisect issues